Code-4-Community/c4c-dev-docs/docs/jumpstart2/general/ticket.md

 Fortunately, the answer to both questions is easy.
 All you have to do is run Maven!
 With migrations, you'll want to run `mvn clean install` (a shorthand for this command is just `mvn`!), since sometimes issues can pop up when jOOQ is constructing your ORM classes.
-Try it out, and then if you go to `ServiceMain` in the service/ module and confirm that IntelliJ will let you import it.
-Your class should be named `NotesRecord`, and you'll have to import it from the `org.jooq.generated.tables.records` package.
-If you ++cmd+"click"++ or ++ctrl+"click"++ the `NotesRecord` class, you can see a bit about the class jOOQ has generated for us.
-Don't forget to delete the record class in service/ you added when you're done.
+Try it out, and then you'll be able to see that a `NotesRecord` class was generated in the persist/target/generated-sources/jooq/... directory of the persist module.

 ??? error "If you get an error mentioning `@Generated`, read this!"
     If you're getting the `@Generated` error, that means the wrong version of Java was used with Maven.